Miles Davis and Horns

 Miles Davis and Horns (PRLP 7025), also reissued as Early Miles 1951 & 1953 (PRLP 7168), is a compilation album by the American jazz trumpeter Miles Davis.
 Released in 1956, by Prestige Records, it compiles material from albums previously released by Prestige in the discontinued 10-inch LP format.
-The fifth, sixth, and eighth tracks were originally issued on the various artists album Modern Jazz Trumpets (PRLP 113), and had also been issued as 78rpm singles.
+The fifth, sixth, and eighth tracks were originally issued on the various artists album Modern Jazz Trumpets (PRLP 113), and had also been issued as 78 rpm singles.
 Tracks 1–4 first appeared on Miles Davis Plays the Compositions of Al Cohn (PRLP 154).
 Track 3 was also previously released as the B-side of the "Morpheus" single (Prestige 734).
 Track 7 was originally on Blue Period (PRLP 140).

 The cover art was designed by Mad magazine cartoonist Don Martin, who created several albums covers for Prestige before beginning his career with Mad.